-Sugar Bowl ski resort on Donner Summit, CA has had a heavily storied 75-year history.
+Sugar Bowl ski resort on Donner Summit, CA, has had a heavily storied 75-year history.
 They installed the first chairlift in California and the first gondola on the West Coast.
 Charlie Chaplin filmed scenes for his movie “Gold Rush” there in 1924.
-Walt Disney was an original investor in the ski resort and the 700 acres that Sugar Bowl first sat upon was purchased from the Southern Pacific Railroad for $10 per acre in 1923.
-75 years after opening, Sugar Bowl is a skiing and snowboarding hotspot and with the rowdiest inbounds terrain in California: The Palisades.
+Walt Disney was an original investor in the ski resort, and the 700 acres that Sugar Bowl first sat upon was purchased from the Southern Pacific Railroad for $10 per acre in 1923.
+75 years after opening, Sugar Bowl is a skiing and snowboarding hotspot and has the rowdiest inbounds terrain in California: The Palisades.

 Austrian Style Village and Cash Money:

 Ever wondered why the Sugar Bowl village feels like an Austrian village right out of Tyrol?
 It’s because Austrian ski champion Hannes Schroll is the gent who founded Sugar Bowl, and he dreamed it up that way back in 1938.
 Schroll visited Sugar Bowl, saw the enormous snowpack, and bought Sugar Bowl for $6,750.
 Schroll used his contacts from racing in Austria and ski instructing in Yosemite, CA, to raise $75,000 in 1939 to create the necessary infrastructure for a legit ski resort.
 Walt Disney, a ski client of Schroll’s, threw in $2,500 as an original investor.